 Creative Commons (CC) is a non-profit organisation that is dedicated to making it easier for people to share and build on the copyright works of others.
 Among other things, it provides six free licences to mark copyright works with the freedoms the creators or owners wish them to carry.
-The suite of six CC New Zealand law licences were released in 2007 by Creative Commons Aotearoa New Zealand and are administered by the Royal Society of New Zealand.

 8. How, in the context of NZGOAL, do the Creative Commons licences work?

 Once an agency has gone through NZGOAL's Review and Release Process and selected an appropriate licence, it applies the chosen licence to the copyright work in question.
 How it does this depends on whether the work is in hard copy or electronic form.
 The process entails including a statement that the named copyright work is licensed for re-use under the selected Creative Commons licence.
 That licensing statement links through to the online wording of the chosen licence and contains whatever attribution statements the agency may choose to require of people who distribute or publish the licensed work.
 Where relevant, it may also remove state emblems or trade marks from the scope of the licence.